Daniel-KM/Omeka-S-module-Mirador/README.md

 integrated version of Mirador.
 Cross compatibility and options has not been checked, so add them one by one and only the needed ones.

+To add and manage a new plugin automatically, fill the file `data/plugins/plugins.php` and the file `view/common/helper/mirador-plugins.phtml` and the respective ones for Mirador v2, `data/plugins/plugins-mirador-2.php` and `view/common/helper/mirador-2-plugins.phtml`.

 #### Plugins for Mirador 2

 - [Crosslink]